Breaking Down the Technicals for Tenable Holdings Inc. (TENB)

-Tenable Holdings Inc. (NASDAQ: TENB) have jumped 3.05% since Thursday’s close.
+Tenable Holdings Inc. (NASDAQ: TENB) have jumped 3.07% since Wednesday’s close.
 First, let’s talk about the stock movement.
-As its trading volume on Thursday surged significantly and passed its daily average at 1.11 million shares.
+As its trading volume on Wednesday dropped significantly and passed its daily average at 1.4 million shares.
 Before peaking at $41.80 per share as its 52 week high, the Technology giant hit all-time low of $16.28 per share in 03/19/20.
-As of Thursday Trading, TENB trading high at $38.91 per share and has seemingly settled at around $37.75 per share, still up from its level of $20.46 at which it had traded for months.
+As of Wednesday Trading, TENB trading high at $42.05 per share and has seemingly settled at around $40.10 per share, still up from its level of $20.56 at which it had traded for months.

 Looking at Key Indicators